atetz/atetz.github.io/_src/index.md

 ### Beyond data
 🌍 **Adapting to La Vie Française**

-Only just emigrated to France in october 2024, I'm adapting to my living my life in Burgundy and currently learning French (A2 and counting!)
+Only just emigrated to France in October 2024, I'm adapting to my living my life in Burgundy and currently learning French (A2 and counting!).

 ⛰️ **Outdoors**